Dualities of dihedral and generalised quaternion codes and applications to quantum codes

 \subsection{On the euclidean dual of a \texorpdfstring{$Q_n$-code}{Qn-code}}

-In this subsection we will obtain a full description of the euclidean dual of a $Q_n$-code $\cC$ over $\Fq$ based on the expression of $I_{cC}$ as a direct sum of ideals within the Wedderburn-Artin's decomposition of the semisimple algebra $\F_{q}[Q_n]$.
-Consider the algebra antiautomorphism $\operatorname{inv}: x\mapsto \hat{x}$ of $\Fq[Q_n]$ (see subsection (\ref{subsec:dualgroupcode})).
-Then, following the notation of Theorem~\ref{theo_quat_GaoYue}, our goal is to find $\nu$ such that the next diagram is commutative; in that case, by (\ref{eq:orthogonal_ideal_euclidean}), the euclidean dual $I_{\cC^{\perp_E}}$ in $\Fq[Q_n]$ will be $\widehat{\operatorname{Ann}_r(I_{\cC})}$.
+In this subsection we will obtain a full description of the euclidean dual of a $Q_n$-code $\cC$ over $\Fq$ based on the expression of $I_{\cC}$ as a direct sum of ideals within the Wedderburn-Artin's decomposition of the semisimple algebra $\F_{q}[Q_n]$ provided by Theorem \ref{theo_quat_GaoYue}.
+Specifically, if